Near-Resonant Thermal Leptogenesis: Introduction

-\textit{This paper is organised as follows:} In Section \ref{sec:CP} we review the CP asymmetry parameter and derive the near-resonant bound.
+The novelty of the present manuscript lies in analysing near-resonant leptogenesis within the minimal type-I seesaw and establishing its viability in the vanilla, flavoured, and reheating frameworks.
+In particular, we demonstrate that this quasi-degenerate but explicitly non-resonant regime successfully operates down to the electroweak scale.\\ \textit{This paper is organised as follows:} In Section \ref{sec:CP} we review the CP asymmetry parameter and derive the near-resonant bound.
 In Section~\ref{sec:vanilla}, we review the framework of thermal leptogenesis and study the parameter space for successful near-resonant thermal leptogenesis.
 We also study flavour effects in this regime.
 In Section~\ref{sec:reheat}, we study leptogenesis during reheating in a universe initially dominated by a scalar field, the inflaton.
 This allows us to derive lower bound on the reheating temperature for successful leptogenesis.
 We then show how flavour effects can be incorporated into this framework.
 Finally, we summarise our findings in Section~\ref{sec:conclusion}.